zooniverse/front-end-monorepo/docs/arch/adr-36.md

 ## Decision

-Set base paths of `/about` and `/projects` to the content pages app and project app respectively. https://github.com/zooniverse/front-end-monorepo/pull/2519
+Set base paths of `/about` and `/projects` for the content pages app and project app respectively. https://github.com/zooniverse/front-end-monorepo/pull/2519

 ## Consequences